cycle/docs/intro/quick-start.md

 You can notice that a new name will be displayed on every script iteration.

 ## Delete Entity
-To delete entity simply call method `delete` of the Transation:
+To delete entity simply call method `delete` of the Transaction:

 ```php
 (new ORM\Transaction($orm))->delete($u)->run();